Potteries Shopping Centre: The Hive

 The Hive is an outdoor leisure complex connected to the centre via the multi-storey carpark.
-It consists of a number of restaurants including Bon Pan Asian, Nando's, Chiquito.
+It consists of a number of restaurants including Bon Pan Asian, Nando's.
 The facility also includes a nine screen Cineworld multiplex movie theatre.

 Hanley Market Hall

 The centre also contains access to the Hanley Market Hall, which dates back to the 17th century.
 The market opened at its current location in 1987, although it still stands on the grounds of the 1849 market hall.